sjl/.plan/README.markdown

 Catching up in the Prolog class.
 Thankfully tomorrow is a holiday so I can hopefully make some good progress there too.

+## 2018-07-04

+Managed to get Weechat to work with Unicode support.
+I had installed `libncursesw` and reran `cmake ..` but apparently that wasn't enough, I had to fully blow away the `build/` directory and redo the `cmake` from scratch to get it to link against `libncursesw` (rather than `libncurses`).
+What a shitshow.
+I really need to take a month off and write my own IRC client in CL.

+Looked into an SBCL bug, but it turns out the standard is just kind of ambiguous, and the current behavior is probably fine.